Unsure about what is required of you during the examinations?

-2.1 Candidates should access the online practice examination via ITE Student Portal at https://myportal.ite.edu.sg to familiarise themselves with taking computer-based examinations.
+2.1 Candidates should access the online practice examination via ITE Student Portal to familiarise with taking computer-based examination.

 2.2 Computer-based examination is accessed through ITE Student Portal.
-Candidates should use the correct passwords to access the portal.
+Candidates should ensure correct password is used to access the portal.
 Otherwise, candidates may lose time to reset password.

 3. Before Start of the Examination

 3.1 Only candidates who have registered for the examination are permitted to enter the examination venue.

-3.2 Candidates must bring with them their photo ID (e.g. NRIC, Work Permit, ITE Student Ez-Link Card or Student’s Pass with Passport) for identification.
-(International candidates whose Student’s Pass or Work Permit has expired before the examination can seek approval from their Section Head to use their Passport for identification instead.
-The candidate must write their Student’s Pass or Work Permit number on the answer scripts.)
+3.2 Candidates must bring their photo ID (e.g. physical or digital NRIC/Work Pass/Student Pass; or ITE Student EZ-Link Card) for identification.
+International candidates whose Student Pass or Work Pass has expired before the examination can seek approval from their Section Head to use Passport for identification instead.
+The candidates must still write or shade their FIN on the answer scripts/practical works.

-3.3 Candidates are to place their photo ID on their desk throughout the examination for verification by Invigilators.
-If the identity of the candidate is in doubt, Invigilators may take a photograph of the candidate for separate verification.
+Candidates are to place their physical photo ID on their desk throughout the examination for verification by Invigilator.
+If the identity of the candidate is in doubt, Invigilator may take a photograph of the candidate for separate verification.